predrag-viceic/kde-on-pitop/README.md

 First install omxplayer:
 `sudo apt-get install omxplayer`

-Omxplayer plays a video over the OpenMAX hardware acceleration circuitry and outputs he result to the display framebuffer.
+Omxplayer plays a video over the OpenMAX hardware acceleration circuitry and outputs the result to the display framebuffer.

 The movie is rendered fullscreen and the volume is set to 0.6dB.